george-hawkins/boto-experiments/docs/create-role.md

 This profile can now be associated with EC2 instances.

 That's it.
-The rest of this page just more details about creating polies, roles and profiles; and covers associating a profile with a running EC2 instance.
+The rest of this page just goes into more detail about creating polies, roles and profiles; and covers associating a profile with a running EC2 instance.

 Create policy
 -------------